julissa0810/fanpage/README.md

 - [ x] Use flexbox to center your heading.
 - [x ] Use flexbox to format your navbar.
 - [ x] Use flexbox to format your footer.
-- [ ] Use flexbox to format your gallery page.
+- [ x] Use flexbox to format your gallery page.
-- [ ] Use flexbox to format your about page.
+- [ x] Use flexbox to format your about page.

 #### Wrap
-- [ ] Push your changes!
+- [x ] Push your changes!

 ## Day 3
 #### CSS
-- [ ] Using the box model properties, style your thumbnails on the gallery page.
+- [ x] Using the box model properties, style your thumbnails on the gallery page.

 #### Wrap
 - [ ] Push your changes!